Irandam Kuththu: Release

-Theatrical

-Irandam Kuththu was released on 14 November 2020 across theatres in Tamil Nadu, becoming the first film release in over eight months owing to the COVID-19 pandemic.
+Irandam Kuththu was released on 14 November 2020 during the week of Diwali across theatres in Tamil Nadu, becoming the first theatrical Tamil release in over eight months owing to the COVID-19 pandemic.
 Prior to the release, barring the legal dispute on the film's adult content, it also faced potential delays as result of a dispute between the Tamil Film Active Producers Association (TFAPA) and Qube, a digital service provider.
 Likewise, as a result of a decision by newspapers to increase advertising, the makers opted to promote the film through online and physical posters only.

 Reception

-Critical response

-A reviewer from The Times of India gave the film one star out of five, noting "if the plot follows the template set by the first film, everything else sinks to lower depths than what we witnessed in that one."
-The critic from Cinema Express gave the film the same score, noting "Irandam Kuththu lacks the necessary horror or the comedy elements and resorts to sexual innuendos as the only weapon to tickle your funny bones", concluding it was "a hideously unfunny and unoriginal fiasco".
-Sifys reviewer also gave the film one star, writing the film was "a below average adult horror-comedy".

-Karthik Keramalu of Film Companion, wrote, "The sex comedy, which is streaming on Amazon Prime Video, is a bore-fest in three tragic acts."
+M Suganth from The Times of India gave the film one star out of five, noting "if the plot follows the template set by the first film, everything else sinks to lower depths than what we witnessed in that one."
+Gopinath Rajendran from Cinema Express gave the film the same score, noting "Irandam Kuththu lacks the necessary horror or the comedy elements and resorts to sexual innuendos as the only weapon to tickle your funny bones", concluding it was "a hideously unfunny and unoriginal fiasco".
+Sify also gave the film one star, writing the film was "a below average adult horror-comedy".
+Karthik Keramalu of Film Companion, wrote, "The sex comedy [...] is a bore-fest in three tragic acts."